Straw man: Examples

-Alice: I didn't mean taking an extremely hot shower.

-Alice noticed the trick and defended herself.

-Straw man arguments often arise in public debates such as a (hypothetical) prohibition debate:

-A: We should relax the laws on beer.

-B: No, any society with unrestricted access to intoxicants loses its work ethic and goes only for immediate gratification.

-The original proposal was to relax laws on beer.
-Person B has misconstrued/misrepresented this proposal by responding to it as if it had been "unrestricted access to intoxicants".
-It is a logical fallacy because Person A never advocated allowing said unrestricted access to intoxicants (this is also a slippery slope argument).

-In a 1977 appeal of a U.S. bank robbery conviction, a prosecuting attorney said in his oral argument:
+In a 1977 appeal of a U.S. bank robbery conviction, a prosecuting attorney said in his oral argument: "I submit to you that if you can't take this evidence and find these defendants guilty on this evidence then we might as well open all the banks and say, 'Come on and get the money, boys,' because we'll never be able to convict them."
 This was a straw man designed to alarm the appellate judges; the chance that the precedent set by one case would literally make it impossible to convict any bank robbers is remote.

-An example often given of a straw man is US President Richard Nixon's 1952 "Checkers speech".
-When campaigning for vice president in 1952, Nixon was accused of having illegally appropriated $18,000 in campaign funds for his personal use.
-In a televised response, based on an earlier Franklin D. Roosevelt's Fala speech, he spoke about another gift, a dog he had been given by a supporter:
+Another example of a strawman argument is U.S. president Richard Nixon's 1952 "Checkers speech".
+When campaigning for vice president in 1952, Nixon was accused of having appropriated $18,000 in campaign funds for his personal use.
+In a televised response, based on Franklin D. Roosevelt's Fala speech, he spoke about another gift, a dog he had been given by a supporter:

 This was a straw man response; his critics had never criticized the dog as a gift or suggested he return it.
-This argument was successful at distracting many people from the funds and portraying his critics as nitpicking and heartless.
+This argument was successful at distracting a number of people from the funds and portraying his critics as nitpicking and heartless.
 Nixon received an outpouring of public support and remained on the ticket.
 He and Eisenhower were later elected.

 Christopher Tindale presents, as an example, the following passage from a draft of a bill (HCR 74) considered by the Louisiana State Legislature in 2001:

 Tindale comments that "the portrait painted of Darwinian ideology is a caricature, one not borne out by any objective survey of the works cited."
-The fact that similar misrepresentations of Darwinian thinking have been used to justify and approve racist practices is besides the point: the position that the legislation is attacking and dismissing is a straw man.
+The fact that similar misrepresentations of Darwinian thinking have been used to justify and approve racist practices is beside the point: the position that the legislation is attacking and dismissing is a straw man.
 In subsequent debate, this error was recognized, and the eventual bill omitted all mention of Darwin and Darwinist ideology.
 Darwin passionately opposed slavery and worked to intellectually confront the notions of "scientific racism" that were used to justify it.